 This section of our Proxy Statement presents a discussion and analysis of the philosophy and objectives of our Board's Corporate Governance, Nominating and Compensation Committee (referred to in this section as the "Committee") in designing and implementing compensation programs for our executive officers.
-This section describes the 2017 compensation determinations relating to our chief executive officer, chief financial officer, and our next three most highly compensated executive officers (referred to as our "named executive officers").
-Our named executive officers for 2017 were:
+This section describes the 2018 compensation determinations relating to our chief executive officer ("CEO"), chief financial officer, and our next three most highly compensated executive officers (collectively referred to as our "named executive officers" or "NEOs").
+Our named executive officers for 2018 were:

-- Paul C. Reilly, Chief Executive Officer

-- Jeffrey P. Julien, Executive Vice President Finance, Chief Financial Officer and Treasurer

-- John C. Carson, Jr., President

-- Jeffrey E. Trocin, Co-President Global Equities and Investment Banking Raymond James & Associates,
+- Paul C. Reilly, Chairman and Chief Executive Officer - Jeffrey P. Julien, Executive Vice President Finance and Chief Financial Officer - James E. Bunn, Co-President Global Equities and Investment Banking Raymond James & Associates, Inc. - Jeffrey E. Trocin, Co-President Global Equities and Investment Banking Raymond James & Associates, Inc. - Dennis W. Zank, former Chief Operating Officer

-Inc.

-- Dennis W. Zank, Chief Operating Officer

 We seek to establish and maintain compensation policies that will enable us to attract, motivate and retain high-quality executive officers and ensure that their individual interests are aligned with those of our shareholders.
-Our goal is to utilize our compensation programs to reward executive officers for the achievement of short-term and long-term strategic and operational goals and increased total shareholder return, while at the same time avoiding the encouragement of unnecessary or excessive risk-taking.
+Our goal is to utilize our compensation programs to reward executive officers for the achievement of long-term strategic and operational goals and increased total shareholder return, while at the same time avoiding the encouragement of unnecessary or excessive risk-taking.
 Our executive officers' total compensation is comprised of a mix of base salary, annual incentive bonus (which includes both cash and time- and performance-based vesting restricted stock unit awards), grants of retention restricted stock units, and retirement plan contributions.
 The Committee does not utilize formulaic financial performance goals or targets in awarding compensation.
 Rather, the Committee reviews company and individual performance each year, and then applies its discretion in determining the appropriate amounts of compensation for the fiscal year, based on a variety of factors, both objective and subjective.

-Fiscal 2017 Company Performance Highlights
+Fiscal 2018 Company Performance Highlights

 Financial Performance.
-Our company generated strong financial results in fiscal 2017.
-We achieved record annual net revenues of \$6.37 billion and record net income of \$636.2 million, or \$4.33 per diluted share.
-On a non-GAAP basis, adjusted net income was \$768.1 million(1), or \$5.23 per diluted share(1).
-Our other financial accomplishments during the year included:
+Our company generated strong financial results in fiscal 2018.
+We achieved record annual net revenues of \$7.3 billion and record net income of \$856.7 million, or \$5.75 per diluted share.
+On a non-GAAP basis, adjusted net income was \$964.8 million,(1) or \$6.47 per diluted share.(1) Our other financial accomplishments during the year included:

-- Net revenues increased 18% and diluted earnings per share increased 19% compared to fiscal 2016, - Adjusted diluted earnings per share of \$5.23(1) increased 33% compared to adjusted diluted earnings per share of \$3.93 in fiscal 2016, - Our return on equity for the fiscal year was 12.2%, or 14.5%(1) on an adjusted basis, which is a satisfactory result particularly given our prudent capital position throughout fiscal 2017, - The ratio of the firm's total capital to risk-weighted assets remained above 20% throughout the year, well above regulatory requirements, - The company's debt credit ratings were upgraded by both Standard & Poors and Moody's, and - The company was added to the S&P 500 index.
+- Net revenues increased 14% and diluted earnings per share increased 33% compared to fiscal 2017, - Adjusted diluted earnings per share of \$6.47(1) increased 24% compared to adjusted diluted earnings per share of \$5.23(1) in fiscal 2017, - Our return on equity for the fiscal year was 14.4%, or 16.0%(1) on an adjusted basis, which is an admirable result particularly given our prudent capital position throughout fiscal 2018, and - The ratio of the firm's total capital to risk-weighted assets remained above 20% throughout the year, well above regulatory requirements.

-(1) Adjusted net income, adjusted net income per diluted share, and adjusted return on equity are non-GAAP measures.
-Please refer to page 38 of our Annual Report on Form 10-K for the fiscal year ending September 30, 2017, filed with the SEC on November 22, 2017, for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.
+(1) Adjusted net income, adjusted earnings per diluted share, and adjusted return on equity are non-GAAP measures.
+Please refer to Appendix B for reconciliations of these measures to the most directly comparable GAAP measures and other required disclosures.

-The firm's solid performance in fiscal 2017 was driven by record annual net revenues and pre-tax income in all of our core segments.
+The firm's solid performance in fiscal 2018 was driven by record annual net revenues and pre-tax income in our Private Client Group segment, Asset Management segment and Raymond James Bank.